 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This raw food version of plain yogurt can be enjoyed in many ways.
 You can flavor it for a simple yogurt.
-It can be served with a Homemade Raw Vegan Granola, fresh fruit, used in beverages such as this Raw Cardamom Lassi, added to pates or used as a base for a dip or dipping sauce.
-The process is the same as Raw Nut Cheese recipes but with a different nut to water ratio for a thinner, more spoonable result.
-As with store-bought yogurt, a little water will settle at the bottom.
-You may want to scoop the yogurt off and pour out the water.
-It is the more sour part of the equation, but it adds a tangy flavor if that suits your needs.
+It can be served with homemade raw vegan granola or some fresh fruit.
+The process is the same as raw nut cheese recipes, but with a different nut-to-water ratio for a thinner, more spoonable result.
+As with storebought yogurt, a little water will settle at the bottom of this yogurt.
+It is the more sour part of the equation but is perfectly safe to consume.
+The water adds a tangy flavor if that suits you.
+Otherwise, you may want to scoop the yogurt off and pour out the water.

 - 1 cup filtered water

-- Transfer the mixture to a clean glass jar and cover with plastic wrap, held on with a rubber band.
+Transfer the mixture to a clean glass jar and cover with plastic wrap, held on with a rubber band.
 Leave in a warm place to ferment for 16 to 24 hours.
-The longer it sits, the more fermentation will occur.
-Stir in lemon juice, if using and refrigerate to chill.
+The longer it sits, the more fermentation that will occur.
+Stir in lemon juice, if using, and refrigerate to chill.